How to Introduce Your New Puppy to Your Dog!

 With the tips outlined in this blog, we’ll walk you through pre-planning for your pups' introduction and our expert trainers’ guidance to make the meeting process as smooth and enjoyable as possible!
 So if you’ve decided that today is the day for the big introduction, read up on our tips below!

-How to Set the Stage for Your Pups to Meet!
+Set the Stage for Your Pups to Meet!

 1. Vaccinations